waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Trainer Rosters & Movesets
 *This section is for recording the teams and moves of significant trainers (Gym Leaders, Rivals) after a battle is concluded.*
+- **Hypothesis 8:** The warp at (21, 18) and (22, 18) is not a standard warp, but a strong water current.
+It is likely disabled by solving a boulder puzzle, possibly the one in the western part of B3F.